edin-bajric/cinebh-api/README.md

 # The backend of the Cinebh app
 This backend is a part of the Cinebh application, it contains the logic for all of the core services of the application

-**Currently, the backend has the general folder structure outlined with .gitkeep files inside of the folders in order for them to be included in the repository**

 ## Specifications
 The backend is written using Spring Boot and PostgreSQL